BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/quest_of_the_ringbearer.md

 ## FARMER MAGGOT'S CROP

+**PARTICIPANTS**

+**Good:** Farmer Maggot.

+**'Evil':** Frodo Baggins; Samwise Gamgee; Meriadoc Brandybuck; Peregrin Took.

+Whilst the Hobbits definitely are not Evil, the fact that they are stealing crops from Farmer Maggot means they will play the role of the Evil force in this Scenario.

 **LAYOUT**

 The board represents the area of Maggot's farm immediately surrounding his house.
 Farmer Maggot's house should be placed 6" from the center of the northern board edge, with his hounds' kennel within 6" of the house as shown on the map.
 A fenced field, 4" long and 6" wide, should be in the middle of the board, with a couple of exits to the field around the edges.
 A Stash Marker should be placed 12" from the center of the southern board edge.
 The rest of the board should be dotted with a few hedges, trees, and bushes.